 Sweet and Simple

 The twin room combo demonstrates that “functional” doesn’t need to be “synonymous” with ugliness.
 With your twin boys on your hands, you want to get things done and ensure they look extraordinary.
 The key is to provide a simple and fresh look.
+Some bold pieces, such as the area rug, will go far without creating a jumbled space.

 Seeing Double